VladimirMakeev/D2ModdingToolset/luaApi.md

 -- Converts Id to string
 tostring(id)
 -- Returns integer representation of id.
--- Can be used as Lua table key for best performance id.value
+-- Can be used as Lua table key for best performance. id.value
+-- Returns identified object index among the same type of scenario objects (units, stacks, items, etc.).
+-- Can be used as Lua table key for best performance. id.typeIndex
 ```

 #### Modifier